 - UNM Net ID (unm.edu) email

 - UNM LEARN (courses messages)

-- Salud.unm.edu (email for all health sciences students)
+- Salud.unm.edu (email for all health sciences students while they are in HSC programs)

 The program and course faculty will use these emails to forward information to you regarding the program or course work deadlines.
 We will not use your personal email address.